Our challenge is to deliver a world-class cultural centre at the heart of an active, diverse and inclusive games community.

 We aim to educate and inspire the next generation of videogame players and makers.

 The world’s first cultural centre dedicated to videogames opened its doors in Nottingham in 2015.
 Within 2 years of opening we had welcomed 100,000 visitors, won two TripAdvisor Awards, staged four original exhibitions and kicked of a games music festival.
 We created Pixelheads an education programme for young people to talk about what games mean and how they are made.
-We have been recognised by Arts Council of England, Creative England, Creative Scotland, UK Young Artists, the British Library and many others as a leading proponent of videogame culture
+We have been recognised by Arts Council of England, Creative England, Creative Scotland, UK Young Artists, the British Library and many others as a leading proponent of videogame culture.
+We host games talks, conferences and events about games culture, production, education and diversity.

 There a few levels of support you can pick to help us out